Logo

 Julia Louis-Dreyfus starred in the film Enough Said, directed by Nicole Holofcener, which was released on September 18,2013.

-Julia Louis-Dreyfus received several Best Actress nominations for her role in the film at award ceremonies, including the Golden Globe Awards, Satellite Awards, Critics' Choice Movie Awards, and the American Comedy Awards.
+Julia Louis-Dreyfus received several Best Actress nominations including for the Golden Globe Awards and the Critics' Choice Movie Awards.

 Since December 2014, Julia Louis-Dreyfus has appeared in a series of television commercials for Old Navy.